-The Affenpinscher combines clownlike charm with a bold nature.
+The Affenpinscher combines a clownlike charm with a bold nature.
 His creative thought process never ceases to astound and entertain his people.

 He learns quickly and adjusts readily to change, making him a good traveler who’s always ready for a new adventure.